attackevals/ael/Enterprise/lockbit/Emulation_Plan/ER6_LockBit_Scenario.md

 executable at `C:\Windows\Temp\381jwk.tmp`.
   * The helper executable will overwrite and rename the LockBit binary prior to removing it from disk.

+### :loud_sound: Noise
+The following noise activity is executed:
+* User will map a network drive to a remote SMB share
+* User will copy files from the mapped network drive to local directory
+* User will disconnect from the mapped network drive
+* User will clear the recycling bin

 ### :biohazard: Procedures